javalent/dice-roller/README.md

 `dice-mod: 3d100 + 12` => `3d100 + 12 -> [75, 20, 75] + 12 -> 182`

+## Displaying Formula

+By default, the plugin will display the formula along with the result.

+This can be turned off globally by turning off `Add Formula When Modifying` in settings, or by appending `|noform` to a `dice-mod` roll.

 # Settings

 ## Roll All Files for Tags